openmediavault/openmediavault-docs/prerequisites.rst

 In the same Solid State Disk, or rather Drive (SSD) for x86 architectures, is usually only recognized properly by the BIOS or UEFI, when in the BIOS/UEFI the feature AHCI has been activated for SATA (instead of IDE).
-Modern computers has as default, so that's fine.
+Modern computers has by default.
 But on old machines the default might/could be IDE.
 About ARM based computers this are not a problem, when used SATA interfaces, but EMMC ones could need tune up cos are threated as Flash drives.